Best Manhwa 2023

 Circumstances, of course, won’t let him, so he decides to show off his power and claim the school’s throne.

-This echoes both vibes from popular mangas My Hero Academia and Mob Psycho 100.
-John is an overpowered shounen protagonist who hides his actual ability.
+This reminds of feelings from famous mangas My Hero Academia and Mob Psycho 100.
+John is a strong shounen hero who keeps his true power secret.

 And much like Mob, any reader can see John’s mental state through visual cues.
 And when he lets himself go, he uses the best deterrence: unadulterated violence.